-You gotta know your girls and make your plan accordingly.
-What do I mean by that?
-Is it Hiking?
+You gotta know your girls and plan accordingly.
+Start asking yourself what you all love to do together: hiking?
 Beach?
 Shopping?
 Zip-lining?
 Sightseeing?
-Bathing Suit?
 Ski Poles?
-Even if there’s more than one answer to that question, it helps whittle down the options.
+Even if there's more than one answer it will help you start to whittle down the options.

-Ok!
-This is getting exciting!
-You and your BFF’s of a unique size group, who like to do the things you like to do (whatever those have been sorted out to be), are ready to pick the destination for your weekend/vacation girls trip to…
+Ok, this is getting exciting!
+You and your BFFs are now ready to pick the destination for your weekend/vacation girls' trip to…

 Where are you going?